MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 Reed-Kellogg notation creates diagrams from sentences.
 Grammar rules help us share ideas.
 Syntax turns a web of thoughts into an array of words.
-Grammatical categories: nouns, verbs, prepositions, adjectives, adverbs, articles and determinatives, coordinators and subordinators.
+Grammatical categories:
+* nouns
+* verbs
+* prepositions
+* adjectives
+* adverbs
+* articles and determinatives
+* coordinators
+* subordinators

 Rules of syntax specify the order of categories.
-Grammatical functions: head, object, subject, predicate, modifier and determiner.
+Grammatical functions:
+* head
+* object
+* subject
+* predicate
+* modifier
+* determiner

 Head can stand alone, instead of the whole phrase.
 You can add as many words to it as you like.
 Object is a noun phrase following a verb.
 Subject does the verb.
 It sits outside the verb phrase.
+Determiner answers:
-Determiner answers: "How many?" and "Which one?".
+* "How many?"
+* "Which one?"

-Semantic categories: action, physical object, possessor, doer and done-to.
+Semantic categories:
+* action
+* physical object
+* possessor
+* doer
+* done-to

+Don't confuse grammatical functions with categories.
+Trees link ideas.